Akole taluka

-Akole taluka is a taluka in Ahmednagar district in Maharashtra State of India.
-Akole consists of many places like Harishchandragad, Kalsubai, Bhandardara(Wilson)Dam, Sandhan Valley, Vishramgad etc. which attract tourists.
-Akole is not only famous for natural scenarios but, many historical events are associated with Akole Taluka too.
+Akole taluka is a taluka in Ahmednagar district in Maharashtra state of India.
+Akole consists of many places like Harishchandragad, Kalsubai, Bhandardara (Wilson) Dam, Sandhan Valley, Vishramgad etc. which attract tourists.
+Akole is not only famous for its natural scenery but, many historical events are also associated with it.
 The Western Akole is a part of Sahyadri ranges which increase its important.

 Area

 The table below shows area of the taluka by land type.